![]() |

 The company's Lori Shaffer said: "It might be the case that a change in product mix – a switch to products that are more effective and therefore reduce consumption levels – could be the answer.
 Simply looking afresh at the products a customer purchases from us could help them to close the loop – and at the same time reduce their cost-in-use.”

-- Golden Service Awards set for 2024
+- Finalists announced for Golden Service Awards

 - From a heritage of invention to smart dispensing innovation